tmux-python/tmuxp/doc/index.rst

 tmuxp
 =====

-Welcome to tmuxp's documentation. tmuxp is a tool for loading and saving tmux workspaces.
+Welcome to tmuxp's documentation. tmuxp is a tool for managing :term:`tmux(1)` workspaces.

 Contents: